-Girlguiding's public liability insurance gives you cover for guiding activities
+Girlguiding's public liability insurance covers you for guiding activities.

-The policy covers Girlguiding members, or anyone acting on behalf of Girlguiding, while taking part in a recognised guiding activity.
-As a member, you do not have to be in guiding wear for our policy to cover you, but you must adhere to all rules and policies outlined by Girlguiding associated with the activity - otherwise any claim may be invalidated.
+The policy covers Girlguiding members, or anyone acting on behalf of Girlguiding, while taking part in a guiding activity.
+As a member, you don’t have to be in guiding wear for our policy to cover you, but you must follow all rules and policies outlined by Girlguiding associated with the activity - otherwise any claim may be invalidated.

 The policy is in respect of acts by members of Girlguiding and does not cover acts of members of other organisations when participating in joint activities.
 These people should have their own public liability insurance.

-Our insurance covers public liability arising out of the ownership of guiding buildings or non-owned buildings while being used for guiding activities.
-For more information about hiring out your hall to non-guiding groups, please see the page on hiring out your hall .
+Our insurance covers public liability arising out of the ownership of guiding buildings or management of non-owned buildings while being used for guiding activities.
+For more information about hiring out your hall to non-guiding groups, read our information about hiring out your hall.

-Our insurance covers against claims of negligence but does not cover damage to guide property and contents.
-For example, if you own a guide property and you let the roof get into a state of disrepair and a roof tile falls off which injures a passer-by, our public liability insurance would cover a claim made against you by the passer-by.
-It would not however cover the cost of repairing your roof.
-You will need to arrange your own building and contents insurance.
+Our insurance covers against claims of negligence, but doesn’t cover damage to guiding property and contents.
+For example, if you own a guiding property and a roof tile falls off which injures a passer-by, our public liability insurance would cover a claim made against you by the passer-by.
+It wouldn’t cover the cost of repairing your roof.

-- There is an excess of £100 in respect of third party property damage.
+- There’s an excess of £100 in respect of third-party property damage.